schollz/find3-cli-scanner/README.md

 $ brew install libpcap
 ```

-Now download the scanner with *go get*:
+Now download and install the scanner with *go get*:

 ```
-$ go get -u -v github.com/schollz/find3-cli-scanner
+$ go get -u -v -d github.com/schollz/find3-cli-scanner
 ```

-Then you can install it using
+If you are on Linux, then you should move it to a path that is available with sudo:

 ```
-$ go get github.com/magefile/mage
-$ mage
-$ sudo mv find3-cli-scanner /usr/local/bin  # linux / OS X only
+$ sudo mv $GOPATH/bin/find3-cli-scanner /usr/local/bin
 ```

+That's it!
+See below for usage.

 ### Install with Docker